 Similarly, to standardized contingent costs across your entire business, it’s important to design a well-defined rate card for hiring managers to follow.
 This will minimize the risk of rogue spend across your contingent workforce management program.

-Use your VMS to build a rate card that clearly defines the maximum rates allowed for various job titles, locations and experience levels.
+The rate card will clearly define the maximum rates allowed for various job titles, locations and experience levels.
 By doing this, you’ll prevent hiring managers from overpaying for workers.

 #4 - Measure staffing agency performance